auraecosystem/jlab.org/source/cicd.rst

 To activate CI/CD pipelines for your GitLab repository:

+#.
+Ensure pipelines are enabled under the repo Settings:CI/CD.
+(This should be the default for any new projects.)
-1. Create a ``.gitlab-ci.yml`` file in the root of your repository
+#.
+Create a ``.gitlab-ci.yml`` file in the root of your repository
-2. Commit and push the file to your GitLab repository
+#.
+Commit and push the file to your GitLab repository
-3. GitLab will automatically detect the file and start running your pipeline
+#.
+GitLab will automatically detect the file and start running your pipeline

 .gitlab-ci.yml File
 -------------------